 Introduction to Remedial Massage

 Hello and welcome.

 I think massage can be so much more than just a personal self indulgence, I think it can be life changing.
-This sounds a big claim, but getting less headaches; being able to move more freely; sleeping better at night; having less pain, are gains that remedial massage can bring about.
+This sounds a big claim, but getting less headaches, being able to move more freely, sleeping better at night, and having less pain are gains that remedial massage can bring about.

-For myself I get less Tension Type Headaches and back stiffness, because I've learnt what muscles contribute to these issues; how to release them when they are tight, and how to avoid postures and movements that can cause tightness.
-I learnt a little about Alexander Technique and Tai Chi philosophy some time ago, but it wasn't until I got a more in depth knowledge of the body and movement, through studying Remedial Massage, that I was really able to put this knowledge into practice.
-Remedial Massage techniques like Trigger Point Therapy, allow unlocking of tight areas of muscle to provide instant relief.
+For myself I get less Tension Type Headaches, I still get them but I now know how to treat them.
+I learnt a little about Alexander Technique and Tai Chi some time ago, but it wasn't until I got a more in depth knowledge of the body and movement, through studying Remedial Massage, that I was really able to get on top of tight shoulders and headaches.
+Remedial Massage techniques like Trigger Point Therapy, Skin Rolling and passive stretching, allow unlocking of tight areas of muscle to provide instant relief.
 Body awareness helps to avoid getting the muscles tight in the first place.

 Each remedial massage I give is based on my understanding of the common muscle restriction patterns, and what problem areas I find with each person.
 I often ask about dominant hand, bag carrying, mouse use and sleep position, all common things which can relate to a pattern of tightness.

 This type of massage requires feedback from those receiving the massage, as I need to know if I am finding the right spots and if the pain is a good pain or too much.
 If you would rather a massage without interaction, it's best to ask for a Swedish style massage, this is a more general massage where the emphasis is on relaxation and no trigger point therapy is done.